mattyleecifer/AgentSmithU/README.md

 Users can freely edit/save/load prompts, chats, and functions to experiment with responses.
 Agents have the ability to automatically request functions and can interact with literally any other program*.

-*You may have to build an interface but there's tools/examples to cover that

 This is a fork of [AgentSmith](https://github.com/mattyleecifer/AgentSmith/) - I updated it so it can work with OpenAI, Mistral, Anthropic, and Ollama (plus anything that uses the OpenAI messages API format).
 It has a very experimental function that uses a local LLM to convert any unfamiliar API responses to OpenAI's messages API format so that it can read it - this is still a little janky, but it kind of works.

 I had to remove "Functions" functionality as that seems to be a more OpenAI specific thing, but I have ideas on how to bring it back.